CocoaPods/blog.cocoapods.org/_drafts/2014-02-02-Search-API-Version-1.markdown

 #### What query string do I use?

-The `query` string you use is what you type into the search engine on [cocoapods.org](http://cocoapods.org).
+The `query` string you use is what you type into the search engine on [CocoaPods.org](http://cocoapods.org).
 In addition, you can filter on either or both platforms by prefixing the query string with `on:ios`, `on:osx`, or `on:ios on:osx` (we hide this behind the four radio buttons).

-For example, if you'd like to only see "test" pods that run on ios then you prefix the query string with `on:ios`:
+For example, if you'd like to only see "test" pods that run on iOS then you prefix the query string with `on:ios`:

 ```bash
 curl 'http://search.cocoapods.org/api/pods?query=on:ios%20test'